selectors/.js/Readme.md

 ## Motivation

-This library exists as the backbone of [selectors.io](https://selectors.io).
+This library exists as the backbone of [selectors.io](https://selectors.io)<sup>†</sup>.
 Rather than siloing the code within the website itself, it made sense to share it with a wider audience.

+† If [selectors.io](https://selectors.io) currently redirects to this readme, the new website is not yet ready.
+The old website can still be accessed at [http://selectors.github.io/selectors.io/](http://selectors.github.io/selectors.io) but its functionality may be a bit limited.

 ### What happened to the old library?